 120 East Wilson Street, Madison

 Good food, but as with most Mexican places, eating paleo takes some effort here.
 The vast majority of dishes feature some combination of tortillas, rice, beans, cheese, and sauces which could contain anything.
-There are some salads (remember to omit cheese and croutons), steaks (watch out for sauces) and a few specialty dishes (Jarocha and Cancun Special are tasty) that might pass if you skip the rice (and sometimes cheese/sour cream), except that I’m starting to think there may be some form of gluten in the sauce.
+There are some salads (remember to omit cheese and croutons), steaks (watch out for sauces) and a few specialty dishes (Jarocha and Cancun Special are tasty) that might pass if you skip the rice (and sometimes cheese/sour cream.
 They do make a good tequila & soda, and one guy even knew about the Norcal Margarita.
 I’d be happy to eat there much more often if they put a simple meat & veggies dish on the menu with no grains/dairy/beans/gluten.

 142 Market Street, DeForest